GazeIntoTheBoid/Huntshowdown-match-tracker/README.md

 the form also features a drop down menu with options the fill out the form and update the controls with a single click.
 The options are generated from a seperate json input.

 form submission is handled manually to format the data for later addition to the database via the fetch api.

+the support scripts used for web scraping the data are written in python and not currently functional, they are being updated. - the JSON data files have been scraped from a new defunct project.